Saleh-Alabbas/search_engine_on_the_Quran/README.md

 # Quranic search engine

 ## main goal
-building a search engine on the Quran that allow us to:
+building a search engine on the Quran that allows us to:
-- find specific verses even if the search word's pronunes are incorrect.
+- find specific verses even if the search word's pronounes are incorrect.
 - find all verses about a specific concept.
 - collect acattered quranic stories together.
 - allow both Arabic and English search.